Maxims of equity: Equity will take jurisdiction to avoid a multiplicity of suits

 Thus, "where a court of equity has all the parties before it, it will adjudicate upon all of the rights of the parties connected with the subject matter of the action, so as to avoid a multiplicity of suits."
 This is the basis for the procedures of interpleader, class action, and the more rarely used Bill of Peace.

-Equity follows the laws
+Equity follows the law

 This maxim, also expressed as Aequitas sequitur legem, means more fully that "equity will not allow a remedy that is contrary to law."

 The Court of Chancery never claimed to override the courts of common law.
 Story states "where a rule, either of the common or the statute law is direct, and governs the case with all its circumstances, or the particular point, a court of equity is as much bound by it as a court of law, and can as little justify a departure from it."
-According to Edmund Henry Turner Snell, “It is only when there is some important circumstance disregarded by the common law rules that equity interferes.”
+According to Edmund Henry Turner Snell, "It is only when there is some important circumstance disregarded by the common law rules that equity interferes."
 Cardozo wrote in his dissent in Graf v.
 Hope Building Corporation, 254 N.Y 1 at 9 (1930), "Equity works as a supplement for law and does not supersede the prevailing law."